 Setting up DMARC consists of adding a text record to your domain's DNS settings.
 At first, you'll start with a monitoring only setting, to start monitoring without risk of accidentally blocking your email.

-2. With the monitoring in place, we'll help so setting up the various email sources (like your own email inbox, but also external services which you might use) in such way that these sources become trusted by the receivers.
+2. With the monitoring in place, we'll help so setting up the various email sources (like your own email inbox, but also external services which you might use) in such a way that these sources become trusted by the receivers.
 To do that, we leverage the SPF and DKIM standards.

 3. Once all sources are set up correctly, you can start adjusting the DMARC settings to instruct receivers to quarantine or even reject emails that are not from a trusted source.
 This way you block unauthorized senders.